The immersive Programs

 Once your immersive program ends, you'll continue to have weekly check-ins with our team for another eight weeks.
 We'll continue to offer career counseling and job search guidance to support you in reaching your career goals.

-You'll also join the ranks of our extensive community of about 1,300 alumni, doing great work at companies around the globe.
+You'll also join the ranks of our extensive community of over 1,500 alumni, doing exciting work at companies around the globe.
 We're here to support your lifelong career growth with mentorship, specialized programming, and networking events to help you build new connections and find your next steps.

 To learn more about what makes us different from other programs, check out the reviews from our alumni on SwitchUp.